 However, if you want to take your dachshund out into a pool or lake, here are nine safety tips to be aware of.

-9 Safety Tips Before Taking Your Dachshund Swimming.
+9 Safety Tips If Your Dachshund Enjoys Swimming

 It is highly recommended you purchase a dog life jacket to make sure your dachshund won’t drown.